Tristan & Isolde (film): Plot

 Marke and Isolde are married.
-Marke is kind to Isolde and genuinely falls in love with her.
+He is kind to Isolde and genuinely falls in love with her.
 Isolde grows fond of Marke, but her heart still belongs to Tristan.
 Tristan is cold and distant towards Marke, who does not understand why.
 Tristan tells Isolde how painful it is to see her with Marke, and Isolde tells Tristan that they can be together again, in secret.
 Tristan is torn between his love for Isolde and his loyalty to Marke, but he eventually gives in to Isolde; they renew their love and begin an affair.
 The affair is discovered by Lord Wictred, a Saxon chieftain and longstanding dissenter to Marke's leadership.
 Wictred and Donachadh conspire to use the affair to overthrow Marke, with Wictred getting Marke's throne in exchange.

 Marke tells Tristan he believes Isolde is having an affair.
 Tormented by guilt, Tristan burns down the bridge where he would meet Isolde.
 After Marke and Isolde's coronation, Tristan attempts to end the affair, but Isolde begs him not to leave her.
-They are caught embracing by Marke, Donnchadh, and the other British kings.
+They are caught embracing by Marke, Donachadh, and the other British kings.
 Donachadh pretends to be furious that his daughter is being treated as a "whore" and breaks the alliance.
 Seeing this as Marke's weakness, the other kings also part ways with him.
-Marke is hurt and furious over Tristan and Isolde's betrayal.
-However, when Isolde explains their history, Marke relents; Tristan is taken to the river and told by Isolde that Marke is letting them and Bragnae leave together.
-Tristan tells Isolde that if he leaves with her, they will be remembered for all time as those "whose love brought down a kingdom."
+Marke is hurt and furious over Tristan and Isolde's betrayal, but when Isolde explains their history, Marke relents; Tristan is taken to the river and told by Isolde that Marke is letting them and Bragnae leave together.
+Tristan tells Isolde that if he leaves with her, they will be remembered for all time as those whose love brought down a kingdom.
 Tristan pushes the boat carrying Isolde and Bragnae away from the shore and runs off to the ensuing battle.

-Simultaneously, Melot, Marke's nephew and Tristan's friend, who has always been resentful of his uncle's long favoring of Tristan, shows Wictred the hidden passage into the castle.
+Simultaneously, Melot, who has always been resentful of his uncle's long favoring of Tristan, shows Wictred the hidden Roman passage into the castle.
 Wictred tells Melot he will become king when Marke is defeated.
-However, once in the passage, Wictred stabs Melot and sneaks his army into the castle.
+Once in the passage, however, Wictred stabs Melot and sneaks his army into the castle.
 Marke and his forces swiftly become trapped between Donachadh's army outside the castle and Wictred's men within.

 Tristan sneaks back into the castle via the tunnel, where he finds Melot; they reconcile right before Melot passes away.
 Tristan helps Marke's soldiers secure the castle, becoming mortally wounded in combat with Wictred, whom he still manages to kill.
-Tristan, Marke and his soldiers emerge, presenting Wictred's severed head to Donachadh.
-Marke urges the British kings to aid them in making Britain a single, free nation.
+Tristan, Marke and his soldiers emerge, and Marke urges the British kings to aid them in making Britain a single, free nation.
 Inspired, the British attack Donachadh and his army.